🌲 Front Range Plant FinderPlant finder

 Primula elatior

 Oxlip Primrose (Primula elatior) is a perennial suited to the Colorado Front Range.
-It matures to about 8–12 in tall and 8–12 in wide, needs medium water, and prefers part to shade.
+It matures to about 8–12 in tall and 8–12 in wide, needs medium water, and prefers partial shade to dappled sun.
 Soft yellow primrose for woodland or part-shade gardens; tougher than common primrose.

 Photos